This page was updated on 20/05/2020 at 3.50pm.

 Online delivery and assessment should continue from home.
 If you have any queries, please consult with your line manager.

-Contact Tracing volunteers have already been issued with a letter for Gardaí.
+Contact Tracing volunteers working in GMIT have been issued with a letter for Gardaí to enable them to travel to and from GMIT's campuses.

 What is GMIT doing about Coronavirus?

-We are monitoring the situation closely, and will continue to issue regular updates by email and on www.gmit.ie
+We are monitoring the situation closely, and will continue to issue regular updates by email and here on the GMIT website.

-Our Business Continuity Team is meeting on a daily basis to plan for a range of scenarios, to enable management to react quickly and effectively.
+Our Business Continuity Team is meeting regularly to plan for a range of scenarios, to enable management to react quickly and effectively.

 Can I travel on Institute business?